 Figure 6: NEC-R410a precooling liquefaction process (He & Ju, 2013)

-He & Ju (2014) introduced a novel conceptual design of parallel nitrogen expansion liquefaction process for the small-scale plant in skid-mounted packages.
+He & Ju (2014) introduced a novel conceptual design of a parallel nitrogen expansion liquefaction process for the small-scale plant in skid-mounted packages.
 A thermodynamic analysis was conducted from where the process was optimised using a genetic algorithm.

-Although there are some publications on design and optimisation of NEC liquefaction processes, only a few exist regarding micro-scale processes due to the high energy consumption of the compressors.
+Although there are some publications on the design and optimisation of NEC liquefaction processes, only a few exist regarding micro-scale processes due to the high energy consumption of the compressors.
 The Claude cycle refrigerator is commonly used in boil-off gas re-liquefaction applications.
-This cycle was not investigated as it comprises a three-stage compression unit, turbo expander and three heat exchanger units resulting in a complex and expensive process.
+This cycle was not investigated as it comprises a three-stage compression unit, turbo expander and three heat exchanger units, resulting in a complex and expensive process.
 (Hoseyn, & Babaelahi, 2010; Moon et al, 2007)

 2.1.3 Micro-Scale Natural Gas Liquefaction Processes: Process Comparisons